progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Often, the quickest way is to use a tool called `git reflog`.
 As you’re working, Git silently records what your HEAD is every time you change it.
 Each time you commit or change branches, the reflog is updated.
 The reflog is also updated by the `git update-ref` command, which is another reason to use it instead of just writing the SHA value to your ref files, as we covered in the "Git References" section of this chapter earlier.
 You can see where you’ve been at any time by running `git reflog`:-->

 In der Regel ist der schnellste Weg, solche Hashes zu finden, der Befehl `git reflog`.
 Während du mit Git arbeitest, macht Git im Stillen fortlaufende Notizen darüber, was HEAD ist.
-Jedes Mal, wenn du einen Commit anlegst oder den Branch wechselst, wird das "Reflog" aktualisiert.
-Das Reflog wird außerdem vom Befehl `git update-ref` verwendet - ein weiterer guter Grund, nicht statt dessen einfach den SHA Wert in eine Referenz Datei zu schreiben (wie wir das in der Sektion "Git Referenzen" zuvor in diesem Kapitel besprochen haben).
+Jedes Mal, wenn du einen Commit anlegst oder den Branch wechselst, wird das „Reflog“ aktualisiert.
+Das Reflog wird außerdem vom Befehl `git update-ref` verwendet – ein weiterer guter Grund, nicht statt dessen einfach den SHA Wert in eine Referenz Datei zu schreiben (wie wir das in der Sektion „Git Referenzen“ zuvor in diesem Kapitel besprochen haben).
 Du kannst also jederzeit nachschlagen, woran du jeweils gearbeitet hast, indem du den Befehl `git reflog` verwendest:

 	$ git reflog
 	1a410ef HEAD@{0}: 1a410efbd13591db07496601ebc7a059dd55cfe9: updating HEAD